Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 * Cross out your traveler and draw it inside a slot at your destination.
 * You receive **two balloons**.
 You may, however, only pick types that are connected to your destination.
 (Draw them in your inventory.)
-* If you traveled over a claimed route (from someone else), the owner is rewarded with one balloon of choice _or_ one extra inventory space.
+* If you traveled over a claimed route (from someone else), the owner is **rewarded**.
+In this rulebook, "rewarded" always means that somebody may pick one balloon of choice _or_ add one extra inventory space.

 Other players may "profit" from your turn.
 They pick one of the balloon types you received and also receive that.
 You may, however, only "profit" _once per round_.